 In general terms it would be expected that the groundwater gradient would follow the topographic variation in an area.
 Flow paths and distance is dependent on the characteristics of the aquifer type.
 Most groundwater flow is confined to the upper 10m of weathered bedrock (if present) and gravel aquifers and will discharge to the nearest watercourse.
-The nearest large river is the Timahoe river, approximately 600m to the south east of the site (see Figure 8.2).
+The nearest large river is the Timahoe river, approximately 600m to the south east of the site (see Figure 10.2).
 The groundwater flow direction is assumed to also be to the south east.

-Although for the wider groundwater body hydraulic continuity exists between the Sand and Gravel deposits and the bedrock aquifer, within the localised site area any groundwater in the sand and gravel deposits is not expected to be in hydraulic continuity with the bedrock aquifer underlying the site.15 This is due to the presence of a proved significant thickness of low permeability Clay deposits, with between 2.7m to 6.8m of clay proved beneath the Sand and Gravel deposits.10 The clay encountered during the site investigations is described as stiff to very stiff at depth, and this stiff clay will impede any vertical groundwater flow.10
+Although for the wider groundwater body hydraulic continuity exists between the Sand and Gravel deposits and the bedrock aquifer, within the localised site area any groundwater in the sand and gravel deposits is not expected to be in hydraulic continuity with the bedrock aquifer underlying the site18.
+This is due to the presence of a proved significant thickness of low permeability Clay deposits, with between 2.7m to 6.8m of clay proved beneath the Sand and Gravel deposits13.
+The clay encountered during the site investigations is described as stiff to very stiff at depth, and this stiff clay will impede any vertical groundwater flow13.
+Ground conditions encountered during the 2013 Site Investigation consisted of soft to firm sandy gravelly Clay and silty sandy Clay to a maximum depth of 2.7m bgl.
+Below this, stiff sandy gravelly Clay was encountered, and was proven to a maximum depth of 8.6m bgl.
+This stiff clay will impede any vertical groundwater flow^{13, 18}.

 Water usage is primarily supplied by groundwater abstraction boreholes.
 There are also a number of private wells within the general vicinity of the proposed substation site used by individual landowners.
 A search of the GSI well database was undertaken.
-The GSI recorded 2 no. wells within the vicinity of the proposed substation, see Figure 7.3 however there is no information in relation to the depth to groundwater, the yield or the use of each well.
+The GSI recorded 2 no. wells within the vicinity of the proposed substation, see Figure 9.3 however there is no information in relation to the depth to groundwater, the yield or the use of each well.

-Figures 8.5 show the level of vulnerability for the underlying aquifers.
+Figure 10.5 shows the level of vulnerability for the underlying aquifers.
 Groundwater vulnerability underlying the site of the proposed connection varied from "Moderate" to "High".
+The vulnerability rating was confirmed as "Moderate" by the site investigations undertaken in 2012 and 2013 ^{13, 18}.